The tenants paying the price so landlords don’t have to

 This week a major charity added its voice to growing demands that letting agents be banned from charging fees to tenants.
-Citizens Advice has warned that letting agent fees have risen 60% in the last 5 years alone and that tenants are suffering as a direct result
+Citizens Advice has warned that letting agent fees have risen 60 per cent in the last 5 years alone and that tenants are suffering as a direct result

 It has argued that all UK letting agency fees should be paid by landlords as they can shop around, whereas renters have to deal with whichever agency is marketing the home they want.
 Not only are tenants paying higher bills but there’s also concern that high letting agent fees discourages tenants from moving out of unsuitable homes, because the cost of fees and deposits can be so significant.